zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 Turns out there is a third, arguably better way to check data types in JavaScript - we can use `Object.prototype.toString`.
 It is a method that exists on `Object.prototype` , which returns a string value used for the description of an objects based on its <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag'>`Symbol.toStringTag`</a>.
 Have you ever encountered an unexpected `[object Object]` bug?
 That was because the `toString` method got invoked before the your object was serialized properly.

-If you take a look at <a href='https://262.ecma-international.org/6.0/#sec-object.prototype.tostring'>its spec</a> and you will realize that it is actually the all-encompassing solution we have been looking for when it comes to check data types.
+If you <a href='https://262.ecma-international.org/6.0/#sec-object.prototype.tostring'>take a look at its spec</a> and you will realize that it is actually the all-encompassing solution we have been looking for when it comes to check data types.

 ```js
 Object.prototype.toString.call({}) // "[object Object]"